Chibi-Scheme

-Chibi-Scheme is a very small library intended for use as an extension and scripting language in C programs.
+Chibi-Scheme is a very small library with no external dependencies, intended for use as an extension and scripting language in C programs.
 In addition to support for lightweight VM-based threads, each VM itself runs in an isolated heap allowing multiple VMs to run simultaneously in different OS threads.

-The default language is an extended subset of the current draft R7RS Scheme, with support for all libraries.
+The default language is the R7RS (scheme base) library, with support for all libraries from the small language.
 Support for additional languages such as JavaScript, Go, Lua and Bash are planned for future releases.
 Scheme is chosen as a substrate because its first class continuations and guaranteed tail-call optimization makes implementing other languages easy.

 The system is designed in optional layers, beginning with a VM based on a small set of opcodes, a set of primitives implemented in C, a default language, a module system implementation, and a set of standard modules.
 You can choose whichever layer suits your needs best and customize the rest.
 Adding your own primitives or wrappers around existing C libraries is easy with the C FFI.